Robert Christgau: Dean of American Rock Critics

 Xgau Sez

-Robert Christgau published his monthly Xgau Sez q&a section -- Laughter in review, Afrobeats eartime and Afropop explorations, an audio book recommendation, the artistic gas crisis, and infirmity keeps creeping -- in his Substack newsletter And It Don't Stop.
+Robert Christgau published his monthly Xgau Sez q&a section -- African American science fiction, Eno before and after rocking, where (or who) in the world is Stephen Malkmus, first musical loves, variants of the art-rock mindset, and listening without prejudice. -- in his Substack newsletter And It Don't Stop.
 Like all of Xgau Sez, this is archived here.

-Robert Christgau published a Big Lookback piece, Christina Stead -- Three pieces, two writers, one novelist -- as part of his subscription newsletter, And It Don't Stop.
+Robert Christgau published a piece, A Really Great Doc: Sacha Jenkins, 'Sunday Best' (2025) -- as part of his subscription newsletter, And It Don't Stop.
+Also archived here.

 Xgau Sez

-Robert Christgau published his monthly Xgau Sez q&a section -- Rock & roll's early days, the limits of the megastar pop life, Beyoncé and the road to an A plus, S − Y = ?, "Beth Ann and Macrobioticism," books that read like butter (and some that don't). -- in his Substack newsletter And It Don't Stop.
+Robert Christgau published his monthly Xgau Sez q&a section -- Thoughts on AI, advice to young critic, the Angry Samoans as dinner music, "It's Only Rock 'n' Roll" as ASMR, the road to humane politics, and 21 Louis Armstrong albums in no particular order. -- in his Substack newsletter And It Don't Stop.
 Like all of Xgau Sez, this is archived here.

 Xgau Sez

-Robert Christgau published his monthly Xgau Sez q&a section -- The limits of lists, the power of craft and wisdom over time, the vocal brilliance of Charley Pride, the educational playfulness of Sophie, '2666' remains on the shelf, & middle ground for socialism -- in his Substack newsletter And It Don't Stop.
+Robert Christgau published his monthly Xgau Sez q&a section -- Top three dream gigs, A plus upgrades briefly considered, enjoyable (not remarkable) bluegrass, the joy of doc (Swamp Dogg edition), the joy of disc (compact edition), and the TV party that wasn't. -- in his Substack newsletter And It Don't Stop.
 Like all of Xgau Sez, this is archived here.

 Xgau Sez

-Robert Christgau published his monthly Xgau Sez q&a section -- Music without distraction, the Kanye question, liking what you like, murder most foul, being a long-haired Clash fan, and Courtship 101. -- in his Substack newsletter And It Don't Stop.
+Robert Christgau published his monthly Xgau Sez q&a section -- Stopping the car for the Beach Boys, choice Leadbelly collections, best of the '80s, Hong Fat and Michael Hurley remembered, and dud vs. neither (Warren Zevon edition) -- in his Substack newsletter And It Don't Stop.
 Like all of Xgau Sez, this is archived here.

-Robert Christgau published a Big Lookback piece, Jerry Lee Lewis, Proud Sinner -- A lecture from NYU in 2016 -- as part of his subscription newsletter, And It Don't Stop.
+Robert Christgau published a piece, The Big Lookback: The Grateful Dead: "The Grateful Dead in Four Dimensions," from The Village Voice, June 13, 1977 -- as part of his subscription newsletter, And It Don't Stop.
+Also archived here.

-Robert Christgau published a piece, Roll Over Joseph Pulitzer, a review of RJ Smith, Chuck Berry: An American Life, as part of his subscription newsletter, And It Don't Stop.
+Robert Christgau published a piece, Graffiti Artist: Ramon Guthrie, "Graffiti" (1959, 72 pages) -- as part of his subscription newsletter, And It Don't Stop.
+Also archived here.

 Xgau Sez

-Robert Christgau published his monthly Xgau Sez q&a section -- À la recherche du temps perdu ('50s edition), worthwhile Canadians, Taylor v.
-Joni, Sarah Palin v.
-Jeffrey Lewis, and the electric kool-aid Dock Ellis revelation -- in his Substack newsletter And It Don't Stop.
+Robert Christgau published his monthly Xgau Sez q&a section -- On guitar: Sister Rosetta Tharpe, Bones check, the spiritual exhaustion of the Must to Avoid, quality albums never to be heard again, the excellence of the A minus, and Xgau on film. -- in his Substack newsletter And It Don't Stop.
 Like all of Xgau Sez, this is archived here.

 More Ancient